Updated July 29, 2019

 Those are all great names.
 There is no doubt about what any of them do and they’re Google-friendly.
 Some get a little more creative like the “Curious Cuisiners” but it’s still clear what the group is about.
 Also take advantage of other group settings like the headline, description and photo.

 Also, remember that Meetup.com doesn’t have to be your group’s only site on the Internet.
 You can create a Facebook page, a Twitter feed or a LinkedIn group for a professional meetup.
-Even Pinterest, Flickr and Tumblr can provide extra exposure for your group and another way for members and non-members to contact you.
+You could even start your own website like I did at OcalaITPros.com, which you can style to more closely match your group’s personality.

 Don’t forget the more traditional promotional methods, either.
 Your local newspaper might have a free events calendar that you can use to promote your meetings.
 If it’s online, so much the better.
 Business cards are cheap to have made, too, and it’s great to be able to hand one to someone as a reminder when you’re telling them about the group or stick them up on local bulletin boards.